It baffles me how Serif’s suite of software isn’t as famous as Adobe’s.

 Don’t get me wrong: Adobe is good with their software.
 It’s just that you can’t turn a blind eye to those who are doing an equally brilliant job as well—and Affinity right now is killing it with its dynamic creative software apps on the iPad.

-Case in point: Affinity Designer, Serif’s latest adventure into the portable land of iOS.
-The company involved some of the best designers in the world and based the app on Apple’s Design Award-winning technology to bring you an app that delivers beyond its promises.
+Case in point: Affinity Designer for iPad which takes on Adobe’s Illustrator and other vector based apps.
+The company involved some of the best designers in the world and based the app on Apple’s Design Award-winning technology to create an app that delivers beyond its promises.

-Affinity Designer on iPad most importantly mimics the power and precision of its desktop version, so it’s the perfect alternative to other vector-based apps and especially Illustrator that demands a monthly ransom to use its features.
+Affinity Designer on iPad, most importantly, mimics the power and precision of its desktop version, so it’s the perfect alternative to other vector-based apps and especially Illustrator that demands a monthly ransom for all its features.

 Why Designer, not Illustrator?